History of rail transport: Spain

-Cuba, then a Spanish colony, built its first rail line in 1837.
+Cuba, then a Spanish province, built its first rail line in 1837.
 The history of rail transport in peninsular Spain begins in 1848 with the construction of a railway line between Barcelona and Mataró.
 In 1852, the first narrow gauge line was built.
 In 1863 a line reached the Portuguese border.
 By 1864, the Madrid-Irun line had been opened and the French border was reached.